At the heart of every successful business is a strong understanding of its customer base.

 Packaging is a key part of the marketing plan for any business that makes or sells products as one-third of consumer decision-making is based on packaging.

 Packaging is powerful.

 It tells the consumer why a product and brand are different.
 Think about Apple, they are known for its clean, minimalist packaging.
-Research states 52 per cent of online consumers would likely return to a business for another purchase if they receive products in premium packaging, and businesses have reported a 30 per cent increase in consumer interest when those businesses show a strong attention to a packaging.
+Research states 52 per cent of online consumers would likely return to a business for another purchase if they receive products in premium packaging, and businesses have reported a 30 per cent increase in consumer interest when those businesses show strong attention to packaging.

 The manufacturers of Finish, the dishwasher detergent decided to redesign their packaging to focus on functionality and being more environmentally friendly.
 The flexible packaging, now more easily opened and made with less material, saw a 21 per cent increase in sales.